 Additional thoughts on organ donation and organ harvesting

 The legitimate argument against organ donation arises from the process of organ harvesting.
 There is nothing ethically wrong in recovering organs from the dead, but most successful organ transplants require that any prospective organs be kept alive with blood and oxygen flowing through them until they are removed from the body.
 This dilemma is troublesome, because we cannot, and must not, support the termination of life in favor of organ donation.
 The medical profession has traditionally used cessation of heart and lung activity to mark the point of death.
-Medical technology had progressed to a point where it is possible to sustain (via a respirator) heart and lung activity for days or even weeks after a patient had irreversibly lost all brain function.
+Medical technology had progressed to a point where it is possible to sustain (via a ventilator) heart and lung activity for days or even weeks after a patient had irreversibly lost all brain function.
 There has been a push in some medical circles to harvest organs when the patient has lost higher brain functions but is still alive.
 In 1994, the Council on Ethical and Judicial Affairs of the American Medical Association (AMA) issued its updated opinion that it is "ethically permissible" to use babies born without higher brain functions as organ donors.

 As Christians, we can support organ donation only in those cases in which death has been determined by every criteria, "including complete loss of brain function," rather than just by one or two criteria.
-God forbids intentional killing (James 2:10-11); thus, we must carefully determine, in light of God's Word, whether a respirator is simply oxygenating a corpse or sustaining a living human being.
+God forbids intentional killing (James 2:10-11); thus, we must carefully determine, in light of God’s Word, whether a ventilator is simply oxygenating a corpse or sustaining a living human being.
 Then we must act accordingly.
 Since most transplants come from donors who have been declared neurologically dead, it is important that we fully understand the criteria the medical profession is using to define brain death.
 Only when a patient is determined to be irreversibly and completely brain dead should he or she be considered a candidate for organ donation.